How Rehab Would Benefit Someone?

-This is a process in which patients share experience within a group setting led by a facilitator.
-The aim is to allows clients to share in a mutual way, with similar experiences by gaining insight from each other.
+This is a process in which patients share experiences within a group setting led by a facilitator.
+The aim is to allow clients to share in a mutual way, similar experiences by gaining insight from each other.
 It’s believed that the healing process of the group working together is as powerful as one-one therapy.

 Art Therapy is used to help those who may find talking therapies difficult.
 Art allows patients to express themselves in another form, this can be either through drawing, painting or creative writing exercises.

 This is used to help patients promote emotional growth by using physical contact with horses with a trained therapist.
 Studies have shown that those with mental health conditions benefit the most from this type of therapy.

 This form of complementary therapy is designed to improve the body’s functions and promote the natural self-healing process.
 This is achieved by inserting small needles in certain pressure points over the body to create a life force energy to be activated.
 Its roots come from traditional Chinese medicine.
 Contrary to belief, the needles used are relatively pain-free.